Schools and Education

 Mary A. French took up duties as the new Head Teacher of Bowburn Infant School in January 1920.
 Later in the 1920s, the Infants’ mistress was Miss Annie Wilson.

-Mr. David John Evans joined the staff in the late 1920s.
+Mr. David John Evans joined the staff in 1928.
+After Mr Holmes retired in 1946, there were two acting Heads before Mr Evans himself was first acting and then permanent Head from 1948 until 1966.
 He founded the Bowburn Boys’ Club (later the D. J. Evans Youth Club) in 1937.

 1940s & 1950s

 Bowburn Infant School was opened again as a separate department, with 84 children on roll, in February 1949.
 The staff of the new school were Mrs. Catherine McGougal Sawdon, Head Teacher, and qualified assistant teachers, Mrs. Martha Thompson [or Thomason?], Miss Jean Mary Hudson and Mrs. Edith Welsh.

 Mrs. Sawdon retired in December 1953.
 Miss Kathleen Addison commenced duty as Head Teacher in March 1954.
 Other post-war heads of the Infant [and, later, Nursery] School were Vera Scott, Mrs. Grierson, Mrs. Charlton, Sandra Withnall (formerly Neasham) and Christine Ormerod.